recepsirin/consumer/README.md

 - **Rollback**: Conversely, a rollback undoes all changes made in a transaction, returning the database to its state before the transaction began.
 This is useful for recovering from errors or inconsistencies within a transaction.

-But, we don't have them in the context of HTTP requests and RESTful services, by the protocol's design!
+But, we don't have them in the context of HTTP requests and RESTful services, by the HTTP protocol's design!
 So, the concepts of "commit" and "rollback" as understood in databases and transactions do not directly apply.
 HTTP requests are stateless, meaning each request is independent and does not inherently carry forward the state of previous requests.
 Therefore, the mechanisms for managing transactions and their outcomes differ significantly from those in database management systems.

-And, we boil it all down, we have alternative approaches and strategies!!
+And, when we boil it all down, we have alternative approaches and strategies!

-#### Strategies for Managing Transactions in HTTP Services
+### Strategies for Managing Transactions in HTTP Services

 1. **Eventual Consistency and Retries**: One approach is to design services to achieve eventual consistency, where temporary inconsistencies are resolved over time through retries or compensating actions.
 This avoids the need for explicit commit or rollback mechanisms.